StefanGentz/iCursor/README.md

-# iCursor – An emulation of the awesome iPadOS cursor
+# iCursor – Rebuilding the awesome iPadOS cursor for the web

 Author: https://www.linkedin.com/in/stefangentz/